Are you eligible to apply for naturalization?

 Have you EVER been arrested, detained, or cited

-by the police or an
+by the police or any other law enforcement officer?

 If yes, bring documents that show the court